777abhi/functions-contract-testing/README.md

-# functions-contract-testing
+# Functions Contract Testing: Seamless API Integration Across CI/CD Environments

-Test functions orchestration that is accessing public APIs when run on CD and mocked APIs when running on CI.
+Test functions orchestration to ensure seamless integration with APIs.
+When running on CI, the mock server fulfills the responses, simulating the behavior of the actual service.
+When running on CD, the application connects to the actual public APIs.

 ## Mock Service URL